CS207Team10/cs207-FinalProject/README.md

 All the classes and functions necessary to run the library were stored in chemkin_g10.
 All the tests were stored in tests folder.

-To use our program as library：
+To install program as library (make sure you have pip installed for python3.5+)
 ```
 pip install chemkin_g10
 ```
-Two samples were provided in the samples folder: irreversible.py and reversible.py.
+Two samples were provided in the **samples** directory: irreversible.py and reversible.py.

-To run our samples, go to **samples** directory, and run
+To run our samples, go to the **samples** directory, and run
 ```
 python irreversible.py
 ```